Nzen/SplainTime/readme.md

 ### Run

     java -jar SplainTime.jar
+    or
+    *double click an executable jar*

 Enter a description of what you are doing.
 If you missed entering on time, you can adjust by starting a description with either a negative number (minutes) or a negative 12-hour time (sans AM/PM).
 So, "-33 innuendo battle" will log a time 33 minutes in the past. "-8:30 roundly defeated" will log 8:30 and try to adjust the am/pm to be a time earlier than now.
+Because of that, it can not, currently, honor a future clock time.
+However, it will honor positive minutes in the future.

-I've designed/use splaintime to run different sessions each day.
+I've designed/use splaintime to run different sessions each day, by naming the resulting file with today's date.
+To wrap the day, press the _finish_ button until it counts down to zero.

 Also, if you mess up an entry and a minute hasn't elapsed, entering "j8x" will remove the last tag.

+SplainTime checks for default values in a file called _Splaintime.properties_

 ![output](https://farm4.staticflickr.com/3834/19351574364_91f8ce13c0_o.png)
 Output, pic hosted by flickr